Choosing Travel Nursing Agencies

 By the time you start thinking seriously about travel nurse agencies (or nurse staffing agencies), you’ve probably decided to give this “travel nursing” thing a shot.

-You may even have started looking around at a few nurse staffing agencies―many (if not all) of whom are now scrambling over one another to offer you travel nurse assignments to apply for.
-Score!
+You may even have started a search for the "best travel nurse agencies"―many (if not all) of whom are now scrambling over one another to offer you travel assignments to apply for.
+Step one, score!

 We get it.
 We’ve been there!
 We’re dishing out the deets on the thinking points that you can use to find the best travel nurse agencies for you!

 Compensation: Finding the Highest Paying Travel Nurse Agencies

 Show me the money!
 But really.

 Compensation is one of the most commonly cited reasons for traveling as a registered nurse.
 In fact, a recent BluePipes survey of travel nurses found that 82% of them ditched their full-time staff positions to work with nurse staffing agencies because of pay.